• Business Storytelling For Fun And Profit

 Video has two tracks – the video and audio components and these can be separated out.
 Very easily you can produce the audio record of the talk.
 Everyone is a firm multi-tasker these days.
 I sometimes hear people pontificating that you cannot multi-task, blah, blah, blah.
 What nonsense.
 Walking, exercising, shopping and listening to audio content are typical multitasking activities.
 Busy people love audio because it saves them time and allows two things to be done at once.
 Now your audio content can be accessed by even more people.

-Did you know that in August 2019 Google announced that in addition to text search they were employing AI to enable voice search too.
-This will take a while to roll out but this is the future and audio books have recently overtaken e-book sales.
+Did you know that back in August 2019 Google announced that in addition to text search they were employing AI to enable voice search too.
+This is taking a long while to roll out but audio books have recently overtaken e-book sales.
 The audio track can become a podcast episode and be on any of the major podcast platforms.
 Also we can produce a transcript of the talk.
-There are transcribing technologies that are very good today which can reduce the cost and time of this exercise.
+There are AI transcribing services that are very good today which substantially reduce the cost and time of this exercise.
 Now we have a text version, we can project the value of the content further.
-It may go out as an email, a social media post or be reworked into a magazine article, or it may become a blog on your website.
+It may go out as an email, a social media post or be reworked into a magazine article, or it may become a blog on your website

 Repurposing of content is the name of the game.
 The video and or the snippets can be sent out to your email list, put up on social media and always sit there on YouTube.
 The same can be done with the audio track.
 Now what was a simple, ephemeral interlude in a room of fifty punters, has developed a life of its own and is being pushed out far and wide.
 The same message and messenger, but a vastly different impact and duration.
 If our object is to influence, then we need to make sure we are supporting the effort to give the speech with the tools available to maximise the results.